shambolic/settled/README.md

      *  AWS: the best cloud provider,  ECS is probably the most sophisticated container management services, all services in one place reduces complexity, credits for Startups - AWS Activate
      * Docker: portability, reinforces SOA/microservices design principles, strong configuration management (version controlled).
    * con's:  scheduling and scaling containers can be more complex than autoscaling VMs  (this will likely change at AWS over time)
+   * centralilsed logging using logstash/elastic
+   * monitoring:  new relic for application performance, AWS cloud watch -> pager duty for alerting.
 * mongoDB
   * pros:  fast, open source, highly resilient, trivial to scale horizontally (sharding), consistent with existing tech choices, data model is easily extensible and adaptable, queries are simpler
   * cons: not optimal for reporting/ highly relational data, still maturing (compared to other open source RDBMS)